Wang20030509/Study_of_Death_Registry_Statistics/README.md

 ## Overview

 This project explores the potential correlation between seasonal changes and mortality rates in Toronto, specifically focusing on the winter and summer seasons.
 By analyzing death records, environmental factors, and temporal data, we aim to uncover whether extreme temperatures during these seasons contribute to a noticeable difference in the number of deaths.

-We employ statistical analysis techniques such as regression modeling, and Poisson models to investigate the relationship between temperature fluctuations and mortality rates.
 The findings from this research could have implications for public health policies, particularly in urban areas susceptible to temperature extremes.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw as obtained from Death Registry Statistics by Open Data Toronto and simulated data.
--   `data/analysis_data` contains the cleaned dataset and summarized dataset that were constructed.
+-   `data/analysis_data` contains the cleaned dataset and summarized dataset that was constructed.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, clean, and test data.

 ## LLM (Large Language Model) Usage